jmzvillarreal/TREEP_ChIPSeq/README.md

-# Hands-on session RNAseq: from reads to counts
+# Hands-on session ChIPseq: from reads to counts

 ### IN ORDER TO RUN THE EXERCISE IN CLASS WE ARE GOING TO USE A SUBSET OF THE INITIAL FILES